 Endo distributed a pamphlet edited by an opioid advocate entitled Understanding Your Pain: Taking Oral Opioid Analgesics (2004 Endo Pharmaceuticals PM-0120).
 In Q&A format, it asked “If I take the opioid now, will it work later when I really need it?”
 The response is, “The dose can be increased. . . .You won’t ‘run out’ of pain relief.”

-Janssen, on information and belief, sponsored a patient education guide entitled Finding Relief: Pain Management for Older Adults (2009), which was distributed by its sales force.
-This guide listed dosage limitations as “disadvantages” of other pain medicines but omitted any discussion of risks of increased opioid dosages.

 On information and belief, Purdue’s In the Face of Pain website promoted the notion that if a patient’s doctor does not prescribe what, in the patient’s view, is a sufficient dosage of opioids, he or she should find another doctor who will.

 Purdue sponsored APF’s A Policymaker’s Guide to Understanding Pain & Its Management, which taught that dosage escalations are “sometimes necessary,” even unlimited ones, but did not disclose the risks from high opioid dosages.
 This publication is still available online.